berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Berke_Ucar_log.md

 ### ~ 04/04/2020 ~
 The main menu of eating places is added.
 Furthermore the campus cafeteria's food menu added.
 A major bug is fixed with Efe, Arda and Mert.

+### ~ 05/04/2020 ~
+Tab of eating places added and east campus places designed.
+Map changes and markers discussed with Efe and Arda.

+### ~ 06/04/2020 ~
+Custom map designed and added as a light theme.
+I got into the custom changes but, as far as I imagine, GoogleMaps does not provide that much details because of our location, Turkey.
+I will check if we have another choice.

 ****